FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 6. I have it installed already so this image shows up:\
     ![Already
     Installed](https://fvcproductions.files.wordpress.com/2014/03/screen-shot-2014-03-04-at-5-19-30-pm.png)
-7. If that doesn’t show up, you probably screwed up, or I suck at giving instructions…check Google.
+7. If that doesn't show up, you probably screwed up, or I suck at giving instructions…check Google.
 8. If it does work, we can work with CodeRunner now! :D
 9. So now open up CodeRunner and go to *CodeRunner -&gt; Preferences